 You may think it’s premature, but be sure to ask your doctor about the outlook for your recovery from your injuries and your treatment plan.
 While your doctor may not be able to predict an exact outcome, they can give you their best prognosis for your injuries and what your recovery may look like.
-Even if the road to recovery is long and it seems challenging already, this can help you prepare for your recovery journey.
+Even if the road to recovery is long and it seems challenging already, this can help you prepare for your recovery journey, including being prepared for possible anxiety related to your accident.
 This information can also help when the time comes for you to file your claim or lawsuit.
 Having an idea of your treatment plan can help your attorney calculate the value of your claim or lawsuit so that they can try to help you obtain full compensation.

 What Are Your Limitations?
 When Can You Return to Work?

 It’s important to take care not to potentially exacerbate your injuries or compromise your claim or lawsuit.
 You may be tempted to rush back to work after being injured in a car accident.
 It’s understandable.
 Treatment costs for your injuries may be racking up and you simply may not be able to afford missing days or weeks from work.
 But this could be detrimental to both your health and your chances of obtaining the compensation you deserve.